Current Projects

 Animal Joy

-We’re interested in the ways animals express positive emotions and the effects these emotions have on the ways animals learn, socialize, and cooperate.
-We are collaborating with biologists, psychologists, and philosophers in the US, UK, EU, and New Zealand to develop new techniques for studying joy across a wide range of species.
+We’re working on a large-scale project to explore the ways animals express positive emotions and the effects these emotions have on the ways animals learn, socialize, and cooperate.
+In this project, we are collaborating with biologists, psychologists, and philosophers in the US, UK, EU, and New Zealand to develop new techniques for studying joy across a wide range of species.
 This project is funded by the Templeton World Charity Foundation.

 Selected work: